myabc/myabc.github.com/_posts/2012-4-2-crowd-control.markdown

 Yehuda is trying to appeal to a community of developers.
 Agile is popular in our community.
 We generally prefer to talk code, and not pour over Functional Requirement documents.
 A prototype, or proof of concept of some sorts would have be great.

 This takes place in the context of a community that often espouses bootstrapping.
-Travis has sweated before asking for crowd-sourced funding.
-Prominent Rubyists like Amy Hoy champion bootstrapping whole-heartedly.
+The [Travis CI] developers sweated before asking for crowd-sourced funding.
+Prominent Rubyists like [Amy Hoy] champion bootstrapping whole-heartedly.

 In the midst of this controversy, [Jeremy McAnally] ([@jm]) has already come up with [railcar], a proof of concept that implements some of parts of what Yehuda is proposing.